Bank Bereavement Contacts UK: Every Major Bank Compared

 Request funeral invoice payment

-If needed, ask the bank to pay the funeral invoice directly from the deceased's account.
-Most banks do this before probate.
+If it would help, ask the bank to pay the funeral invoice directly from their account.
+Most banks will do this before probate.

 - 5